Download a printable version

 You can then create Collection Ads that showcase specific products users can simply ‘swipe up’ on in order to make a purchase:

 What’s even better is the improvements Snap have made to their tracking pixel capabilities.
-Making it possible to track specific actions consumers take on your website – and allowing for much more customised audiences to use in campaigns.
+Making it possible to track specific actions consumers take on your website – and allowing for much more customized audiences to use in campaigns.

 “Google Ads are great at getting your product in front of consumers when they are searching for relevant keywords, but they are expensive and extremely limited in the amount of branding real estate.
 Social can be much more cost-effective and pointed in its ability to target specific audiences.

-“Furthermore, having the ability to hyper-personalise content allows sellers to really connect with customers on an individual level.
+“Furthermore, having the ability to hyper-personalize content allows sellers to really connect with customers on an individual level.
 This personal touch will prompt potential customers to want to learn more and existing customers to engage with your content.”

 ~ Andrew Maffettone

 The Snap Store is also an intriguing feature.